-The Doctor of Philosophy in chemistry requires a minimum of 72 s.h. of graduate credit.
-A Ph.D. in chemistry includes minimal proficiency examinations, core courses as necessary, a minimum of 11 s.h. of advanced course work, and research.
+The Doctor of Philosophy program in chemistry requires a minimum of 72 s.h. of graduate credit.
+A Ph.D. in chemistry includes proficiency examinations and core courses as necessary, a minimum of 11 s.h. of advanced course work, and research.

 Students who meet the course requirements with a cumulative g.p.a. of 3.00 or higher are admitted to the oral comprehensive examination upon presentation and preliminary approval of their written research proposal and research progress report; they must take the oral comprehensive examination no later than the end of their second year of enrollment.

 Upon completing Ph.D. research, candidates prepare the dissertation.
-The final examination consists of an oral defense of the thesis, at which time the candidates present at least one manuscript of the publishable portion of the thesis.
+The final examination consists of an oral defense of the thesis, at which time the candidates present at least one published or accepted paper in a peer-reviewed journal based on the publishable portion of the thesis.

 Applicants for graduate admission should have a bachelor's degree with a major in chemistry or a related field, preferably with a g.p.a. of 3.00 or higher.
 Most admitted graduate students receive financial support.
 For application information, contact the Department of Chemistry or visit its website.